benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 ### Create and destroy

 Allocating a new hash table is fairly straight-forward.
-We start with an initial size of 8 -- which means 16 slots in our `_entries` array (this is stored in `_capacity`).
+We start with an initial array capacity of 16 (stored in `capacity`), meaning it can hold up to 8 items before expanding.
 There are two allocations, one for the hash table struct itself, and one for the entries array.
 Note that we use `calloc` for the entries array, to ensure all the keys are NULL to start with, meaning all slots are empty.

 The `ht_destroy` function frees this memory, but also frees memory from the duplicated keys that were allocated along the way (more on that below).